 Until you verify your identity, your weekly spending limit is $299.99.
-Once you’ve completed your verification, you can spend up to $4,999.99 per week to send money to friends, with a $4,999.99 per-transaction limit.
-You can spend up to $6,999.99 per week to pay merchants or make Venmo Mastercard debit card purchases, with a per-transaction limit of $2,999.99.
-The overall combined spending limit is $6,999.99 per week.
+Once you’ve completed your verification, you can send up to $60,000 per week.
+You can also spend up to $7,000 per week on purchases, such as to pay merchants or make Venmo Mastercard debit card purchases.

 Good To Know

 Venmo also has a social element where you can make your transactions public in your timeline.
 This feature allows people who follow you to see where you’re sending payments and why — they can also like and comment.
 You have the option to turn off posting If you don’t want your transactions to be public.

 One major drawback of using Venmo is the 3% fee charged for transferring funds when using a credit card.
 Venmo charges a 1% — $5 minimum — fee if you need faster deposits of payroll or government checks and a 5% — $5 minimum — fee for faster deposits of all other types of checks.

 |Fast and free money transfer||No way to cancel authorized transactions|

 |Can hold a balance in your account||Not FDIC-insured|